Enforcement of Merger Consent Decrees

 - the clear and convincing standard ‘adds burden and delay to decree violation investigations’ given that parties, ‘knowing they will have the benefit of a favorable evidentiary standard, [have] an incentive to hold out from resolving disputes and exacerbate the situation’.

-Non-complying parties must reimburse the DOJ for investigatory and litigation costs
+Non-complying parties must reimburse DOJ for investigatory and litigation costs

 The DOJ has explained that the inclusion of such fee-shifting provisions is both necessary and appropriate because it ‘encourage[s] speedy resolution of decree violation investigations’ and ‘compensate[s] taxpayers for the costs’ that the DOJ incurs whenever parties fail to honour their commitments under a consent decree.
 The DOJ has also noted that most companies entering into antitrust consent decrees are familiar with fee-shifting provisions because many of them include such provisions in their commercial contracts.

-Violations can result in the extension of a merger consent decree’s term
+Violations can result in extension of term of merger consent decree

-During the past year, the DOJ brought two merger consent decree enforcement actions that required the companies to agree to extend the decree’s term.
-These enforcement actions provide helpful guidance as to the types of ‘market circumstances’ and ‘facts’ that will cause the DOJ to invoke its right to seek a decree extension.
+In 2019 and 2020, the DOJ brought two separate merger consent decree enforcement actions that required the companies to agree to extend the term of the decree.
+These enforcement actions (discussed below) provide helpful guidance as to the types of ‘market circumstances’ and ‘facts’ that will cause the DOJ to invoke its right to seek a decree extension.

 Overview of key merger consent decree enforcement actions